Kudostoy0u/Scio.ly/public/codebusters/ciphers/fractionated-morse.md

 ## Explanation
 Fractionated Morse combines International Morse code with a simple substitution on fixed-size chunks of Morse symbols.
 The process:
-1) Convert normalized plaintext to Morse code, separating Morse letters with a special separator symbol (commonly `x`).
+1) Convert normalized plaintext to Morse code, separating Morse letters with a special separator symbol (commonly `x`) and adding an additional `x` between words to create word boundaries (resulting in two consecutive `x` characters).
 2) Read the entire Morse stream left-to-right and cut it into triplets of characters (., -, x).
 Pad with trailing `x` if needed so the length is divisible by 3.
 3) Substitute each triplet with a letter using a 26-letter fractionation table, producing the final ciphertext.

 Key facts
 - Alphabet: A–Z only; punctuation removed before Morse conversion in many implementations.
-- Letter separator: `x` is used between Morse letters in this app’s generator.
+- Letter separator: `x` is used between Morse letters within words in this app's generator.
+- Word separator: An additional `x` is added between words, creating word boundaries with two consecutive `x` characters.
 - Triplets: Every 3 symbols of the Morse stream form a unit; repeated triplets map to the same letter.
 - Table: The mapping from triplet → letter is a permutation of A–Z established per-quote (shown in the UI as the Replacement Table columns).
 - Decoding is unique once you know the triplet table or can reconstruct the Morse stream correctly.